forcedotcom/commerce-on-lightning/README.md

   -v, --targetdevhubusername=targetdevhubusername                                   username or alias for the dev hub
                                                                                     org; overrides default dev hub org

-  --all                                                                             View All stores using sfdx
+  --all                                                                             View All stores using sf org open
-                                                                                    force:org:open
                                                                                     _ui/networks/setup/SetupNetworksPage
                                                                                     page